“The festival is conceived of as a dramatization of the fact that we live in a plural society.”

-Our Mission: To research, document, interpret and present the living traditional arts and expressions of everyday life of the folk and ethnic communities of the multi-national Arizona-Sonora region.
+Our mission is to research, document, interpret and present the living traditional arts and expressions of everyday life of the folk and ethnic communities of the multi-national Arizona-Sonora region.

-Tucson Meet Yourself is different from other large events: it is a “folklife” festival.
-This means that our focus is on presenting artists and communities that carry on living traditions rooted in a group’s own definition of identity, artistry, and cultural significance.
+Tucson Meet Yourself is a folklife festival.
+We focus on presenting artists and communities that carry on living traditions rooted in a group’s own definition of identity, artistry, and cultural significance.

-- By “folklore” and “folklife” we mean the informal, familiar, common side of the human experience that is not contained in the formal records of culture (what is not in museums nor taught at universities).
-Folklore is the traditional, unofficial part of Culture.
+What is “folklife” and “folklore”?
+Folklife is the informal, familiar, common side of human experience not contained in the formal records of culture (often found in museums and universities).
 The study of folklore includes language, music, dance, games, myths, customs, handicrafts, architecture, food preparation, jokes and humor, and almost anything else that people say, make or do on their own, informally.

-- By “folk” and “ethnic” we mean any group of people (cowboys, Mormons, Mexicans, African-Americans, Yaquis, O’odham, gays and lesbians, the deaf, bikers, martial art students, low rider car owners, etc.) who are tied together by some common interest and meaningful system of communication that makes sense to them –the way they talk, cook, dress, decorate objects, dance, etc.
+Who are the “folk” and “ethnic: communities?
+Any group of people (cowboys, Mormons, Mexicans, African-Americans, Yaquis, O’odham, gays and lesbians, the deaf, bikers, martial art students, low rider car owners, and more) tied together by some common interest and meaningful system of communication that makes sense to them (language, cooking, clothing/costume, decoration, dance, etc.)

-The festival has been held each year in Downtown Tucson, Arizona since 1974.
-TMY was founded by University of Arizona folklorist and anthropologist Dr. James “Big Jim” Griffith, who in 2011 was honored by the National Endowment for the Arts with a prestigious recognition as a “National Heritage” treasure.
+The festival has been held annually in Downtown Tucson, Arizona since 1974.
+It was founded by University of Arizona folklorist and anthropologist Dr. James “Big Jim” Griffith, who in 2011 was honored by the National Endowment for the Arts with a prestigious recognition as a “National Heritage” treasure.

-TMY is the signature annual event of the Southwest Folklife Alliance.
-SFA produces a number of other programs that help support, honor and promote the traditional arts and heritage practices of the region and that compliment the festival year-round.
+TMY is the signature annual event of the Southwest Folklife Alliance, a Tucson-based nonprofit organization that helps support, honor, and promote the traditional arts and heritage practices of the region and that compliment the festival year-round.